 When I decided to produce a podcast where I would interview retired FBI agents about their cases and careers and review crime fiction, I thought it was a good niche idea.
 There were already lots of great true crime podcasts, but none that exclusively featured FBI agents and the crime fiction and true crime books they had written.
 I also wanted to discuss what books, TV and movies often get wrong about the FBI.
 But would I be able to attract an audience for the show?
 I posted my first episode to iTunes Apple Podcast on January 22, 2016.
-And now, podcast has one million downloads!
+And now, the podcast has one million downloads!

 At the end of that first day, Libsyn (podcast hosting service) statistics indicated that the episode had been downloaded thirty-three times.
 Over the next four weeks, after promoting the show on LinkedIn, Twitter, Facebook and Google Plus, the weekly stats slowly inched up to a few hundred downloads.
 Steady progress.
 I was pleased.
 Then on February 15, I received an email from a stranger congratulating me on making the #1 spot on iTunes Apple Podcast’s New & Noteworthy.
-I tapped the purple podcast app on my cell phone and I was pleasantly surprised to see my show’s cover art.
+I tapped the purple podcast app on my cell phone, and I was pleasantly surprised to see my show’s cover art.

-iTunes Apple Podcast featured the show for eight days and, during that time, my weekly download totals dramatically increased to between 20,000 – 25,000.
+iTunes/Apple Podcast featured the show for eight days and, during that time, my weekly download totals dramatically increased to between 20,000 – 25,000.
 After the promotion ended, the numbers dropped significantly, but never lower than 5,408 downloads a week.
-There is no doubt, the discoverability boost from being featured on the front page of New & Noteworthy was the major factor in the initial success of the show.
+There is no doubt the discoverability boost from being featured on the front page of New & Noteworthy was the major factor in the initial success of the show.
 However, during the last year I’ve also worked hard to improve my interview and production skills and, as a result, FBI Retired Case File Review has continued to grow organically to more than one million downloads.

 I find my retired agent guests by looking for interesting cases and agent profiles featured in The Grapevine, the monthly publication of the Society of Former Special Agents of the FBI, and from following the much-welcomed suggestions received from listeners.
 I then use my investigative skills to identify and locate the case agents.
 I also search the Internet for articles about retired agents and I, of course, reach out to my FBI friends and former co-workers and ask them (beg them) to share their fascinating stories and insights.
 I primarily conduct interviews by telephone.
 Many retired agents don’t use Skype (and don’t want to learn).
 I schedule interviews based on the days and times my colleagues are available.
 I want participating on the show to be as convenient as possible for them.
 I try to have at least five interviews recorded in advance, because the most stressful part of producing a weekly podcast is the fear of missing a week because a guest had to cancel or reschedule.
 Every Monday, I edit that week’s episode (approximately 3 hours of editing for every 1 hour of conversation).
 On Tuesday and Wednesday, I create the show notes using the photos and articles I gathered as I was preparing for the interview and record my intro and outro remarks.
-I upload the completed episode on Thursday evenings so that it’s available for listeners from around the world to enjoy on their Friday commute and while doing weekend chores and adventures.
+I upload the completed episode late Wednesday evening so that it’s available for listeners from around the world to enjoy on their Thursday commute and while doing weekend chores and adventures.
 I’m honored to share these FBI stories with the public.
 It’s ironic that I now devote the majority of my time to producing the podcast instead of writing my next FBI crime novel.
 Podcasting makes me happy.